Hoyasumii/bee-movie/README.md

 And he says, "Watermelon?

-I thought you said Guatema
+I thought you said Guatemal